 From installations to galleries, the UW offers art in every nook and cranny

-By Danielle Palmer-Friedman
+by Danielle Palmer-Friedman

 Although the University of Washington is known for its research in medicine and science, the university has done quite a bit of art collecting over the years.
 The UW displays art from celebrated artists as well as current and former students.
-Here’s a list of some of the must-see art and galleries around campus:
+Here’s a list of some of the must-see art and galleries around campus.

 The Henry Art Gallery is much bigger than it appears at first glance.
-The gallery has three floors and three main showrooms, a sculpture court, a café, and conference rooms.
+The gallery has three floors and three main showrooms, a sculpture court, a cafe, and conference rooms.
 The focus of the Henry Art Gallery is contemporary modern art, accessible to the general public.